Shen Jilan

 Shen Jilan (申纪兰 (Shēn Jìlán); 29 December 1929 – 28 June 2020) was a Chinese politician affiliated with the Chinese Communist Party and was a former farmer.
 She held numerous governance positions and was elected to the 1st National People's Congress in 1954, and went on to be re-elected for all subsequent sittings of the National People's Congress over the next 65 years, the only person with this distinction.
 This has led to some commentators calling her the world's longest-serving congresswoman.

+Shen was bestowed the Medal of the Republic, the highest honorary medal of the People's Republic of China, in September 2019.

 Biography

 Shen was born in Pingshun County, Shanxi, on 29 December 1929.
 Her father, Song Jinshui (宋进水), died early.
 In 1934, her mother, Wu Quanxiang (武全香), remarried to Shen Hengtai (申恒泰), a doctor in Pingshun County.
 Shen Jilan grew up in Pingshun County.
 In 1943, she responded to a call by Mao Zedong and the Central Committee of the Chinese Communist Party to establish party organisation in Xigou village alongside Li Shunda.
 Together with other farming families, she established a local agricultural labour mutual aid group and defence force.
 The success of this local cooperative allowed Shen to rise to prominence within the Party in the 1950s.

 In 1952, she was encouraged by higher powers in the Communist Party to widen the cooperative to cover 26 individual farms – the first production cooperative to be established in the People's Republic of China.
 On the establishment of this wider cooperative Jilan was elected deputy president.
 She established a working women's group to carry out agricultural work.

 In 1954, she proposed the addition of the equal pay for equal work clause in the first constitution of China to reduce the gender pay gap, and her proposal was adopted.
 She commented in a 2018 interview: "Men got 10 work points a day, but we only got a maximum of five points no matter how much work we did."
 To highlight the unfairness in this approach, she organised a manuring contest between the male and female workers, which the female workers won.